DavidMertz/RegEx_Puzzles/book.md

 \newpage

-There are a few key aspect to keep in mind in designing your regular expression.
+There are a few key aspects to keep in mind in designing your regular expression.
 You want to make sure that your pattern begins at the start of the candidate sequence.
 Otherwise, you could easily match only a valid tail of it.